 A one-day Prayer service arranged by the visiting Vincentian Potta team in October 1998 gave momentum and enthused Malayalee Catholics to gather for celebrating Qurbana in Malayalam.
 Fr.
 Francis Adapoor O’Carm arrived in Melbourne in 1999 for his higher studies, and under his leadership, the Malayalee Catholic Society of Victoria was formed in year 2000 to organize monthly Holy Qurbana at Box Hill.
 The first committee of the Society decided to make a request for a permanent chaplain for the Community.

-Bishop and the Syro-Malabar Bishops synod, Fr.
-John Aravankara was appointed as part-time chaplain to Syro-Malabar Catholics.
+Fr.
+John Aravankara was appointed as part-time chaplain to Syro-Malabar Catholics by the Syro-Malabar Bishops synod.
 The appointment and arrival of Fr.
 John in December 2001, was a major step towards the growth of the Community.

 The appointment of Fr.
 John as chaplain to the Syro-Malabar Catholics of Melbourne paved the way towards a Syro-Malabar ecclesial structure and formation of community committees.
 Mar Gregory Karotemprel CMI, then Chairman, Commission for Evangelisation and Pastoral Care of Migrants in consultation with the Melbourne Archbishop Denis J Hart, an ecclesial structure for the Syro-Malabar Community in Melbourne was envisaged.
 On the 15th of August 2004 an adhoc committee was elected to help the implementation of the structure.
 Fr.
 John inaugurated the community structure on the 7th of November 2004 with the newly formed community council.